At least 20 killed as earthquake of 5.9 magnitude hits Balochistan province in Pakistan

 More than 300 people were injured in the quake that originated in Harnai district in the early hours of Thursday.

-At least 20 people died and more than 300 were injured after an earthquake of magnitude 5.9 on the Richter scale struck Balochistan province of Pakistan in the early hours of Thursday, the Dawn reported citing the Provincial Disaster Management Authority.
+At least 20 people died and more than 300 were injured after an earthquake of magnitude 5.9 on the Richter scale struck Balochistan province of Pakistan in the early hours of Thursday, the Dawn reported, citing the Provincial Disaster Management Authority.

 Naseer Nasar, the chief of the disaster management body, said that the toll may rise, AFP reported.